Rise-Software/Rise-Media-Player/readme.md

 ## Downloads, Contribute and the Insider Program

 MSIX packages are available now for the Pre-Alpha 1 build.
-You can try them by joining the Insider Program!
-We aren't going to be available in the Microsoft Store for the Pre-Alpha process as we will be releasing many builds over the next few months.
+We aren't going to be available in the Microsoft Store for a while as we will be releasing many builds over the next few months.
 Trying to approve each build on a regular basis is just not feasible.

-If you'd like early packages before they're available, join the Rise Insider Program.
-Like to contribute code or translate the app?
-Click the contribute button!
-And, if you're already an insider, you can leave the program or change your channel from Insider Settings.
+Currently, all users can try out the MSIX packages.
+When we move to the store, you must be signed up to the insider program to be able to install.
+You can do this from the button below.

 **If you are an Insider already, just click the Download button and you'll be taken to a page to download :)**